RicaAngel/RicaAngel/README.md

-- 👋 Hi, I’m @RicaAngel
+👋 Hi, I’m @RicaAngel
-- 👀 I’m interested in Photography and Programming
+👀 I’m interested in Programming
-- 🌱 I’m currently learning Javascript
+🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+💞️ My technical skills are
+-c++
+-java
+-c#
+-python
+-mysql

 <!---
 RicaAngel/RicaAngel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.